↑

 6. Remove the bacon after it is crispy.
 Transfer the bacon to a plate or bowl lined with paper towels.
 Reserve a tablespoon of bacon drippings.

-8. When the oil is hot, add the Italian sausage, break it apart with a spoon, brown the sausage, and then transfer it onto a plate or bowl lined with paper towels.
+8. When the oil is hot, add the Italian Sausage, break it apart with a spoon, brown the Sausage, and then transfer it onto a plate or bowl lined with paper towels.

 9. Wipe the skillet clean, place it over medium/high heat, and toast the walnuts for 1-2 minutes.
 Transfer the walnuts to a small bowl and set aside.